LabPresse/GPDiffusionMapping/README.md

 # GPDiffusionMapping

 This is the repository for our Diffusion Mapping project from trajectory data, BioArXiV link.
-For ease of use It is organized so that any user only needs to interact with the main.py file.
-There is also a sample dataset provided in the /data dirctory that correlates to a flat Diffusion Map at 0.05 $\frac{\mu m^2}{s}$, where the data set has ~5000 localizations.
+For ease of use, it is organized so that users only need to interact with the main.py file.
+A synthetic dataset is provided in the /data directory under /example that correlates to a flat Diffusion Map at 0.05 $\frac{\mu m^2}{s}$, where the data set has ~5000 localizations.
+The experimental data associated with our paper, https://www.biorxiv.org/content/10.1101/2024.02.27.582378v1, is also provided in the /data directory under /experimental.

 ## Installation